Intent - why?

 From EYFS to Year 6, we are incredibly passionate about our literacy curriculum.
 Our aim is to provide our children with a wide range of stimuli in their learning, from rich whole class texts, to WOW experiences to trips far and wide, and all with the intention of fully engaging and immersing the children into their literacy learning!

-The foundation of all our literacy learning is rooted in the whole school topics, which alternate across the year from history, to geography to Science.
+The foundation of all our literacy learning is rooted in the school topics, which alternate across the year groups from history, to geography to Science.
 A vast majority of the topic learning comes through the literacy, as the children explore linked poetry, narratives, diary writing and more.
 Each writing sequence has a strong emphasis on drama and role play, to allow the children the opportunity to bring the topic, and the literacy, to life!

 Trips & WOW Experiences!